-Wherefore, plaintiffs Xiaoxing Xi, Qi Li, and Joyce Xi respectfully request:
+Wherefore, plaintiffs Xiaoxing Xi, Qi Li and Joyce Xi respectfully request:

-- A. Compensatory damages as to defendants Haugen, Doe(s), and the United States; - B. Punitive damages as to defendants Haugen and Doe(s); - C. An injunction requiring defendants Wray, Sessions, and Rogers to return to plaintiffs all information in their custody or control obtained from plaintiffs' electronic devices, communications, and papers; and, to the extent that information cannot be returned, to expunge or otherwise destroy that information; - D. A declaration that defendants violated the Fourth and Fifth Amendment rights of plaintiffs by depriving Professor Xi of equal protection under the law, by subjecting Professor Xi to a malicious prosecution, and by subjecting all plaintiffs to unlawful searches and seizures; - E. Reasonable attorneys' fees and costs as to all defendants; - F. Such other and further relief as may appear just and appropriate.
+- A. Compensatory damages as to all defendants; - B. Punitive damages as to defendants Haugen and Doe(s); - C. An injunction requiring defendants to return to plaintiffs all information in their custody or control obtained from plaintiffs' electronic devices and communications, and, to the extent that information cannot be returned, to expunge or otherwise destroy that information. - D. Reasonable attorneys' fees and costs as to all defendants; - E. Such other and further relief as may appear just and appropriate.

-Plaintiffs hereby demand a jury trial as to the claims asserted in Counts I-III.
+Plaintiffs hereby demand a jury trial as to the claims asserted in Counts I-V.

+/s/ David Rudovsky

+David Rudovsky

-/s/ David Rudovsky David Rudovsky Pa.
-ID No. 15168 drudovsky@krlawphila.com
+Pa.
+ID No. 15168

+drudovsky@krlawphila.com

-/s/ Jonathan H. Feinberg Jonathan H. Feinberg Pa.
-ID No. 88227 jfeinberg@krlawphila.com
+/s/ Jonathan H. Feinberg

+Jonathan H. Feinberg

+Pa.
+ID No. 88227

+jfeinberg@krlawphila.com